 Some things that might need explaining…

-I am a huge defender of Keff McCulloch’s musical contributions and am very fond of The Doctor Who 25th Anniversary Album, but that cut-and-shut collection of tune-deficient orchestra hits that masqueraded as The Brain?
+I am a huge defender of Keff McCulloch’s musical contributions to Doctor Who and am very fond indeed of The Doctor Who 25th Anniversary Album, but that cut-and-shut collection of tune-deficient orchestra hits that masqueraded as The Brain?
 You’re on your own there.

 David J. Howe is a pioneering Doctor Who fan writer and researcher.
-Poor old Ray Cusick was a BBC employee who basically got little more than an ex-gratia payment of a packet of Extra Strong Mints for designing the Daleks; The Voord were another of his designs who were supposed to ‘rival’ The Daleks but didn’t.
-I think this bit of whimsy may have its roots in a spoof news article I did for a fanzine so long ago that I can’t remember which one it was.
+Poor old Raymond Cusick was a BBC employee who essentially got little more than an ex-gratia payment of a packet of Extra Strong Mints for designing the Daleks; The Voord were another of his designs who were supposed to ‘rival’ The Daleks but didn’t.
+I think this bit of whimsy may have its roots in a spoof news article I did for a Doctor Who fanzine so long ago that I can’t even remember which one it was.

-Although I was already very publically calling for a female Doctor back then – as you can hear more about in The Zeitgeist Tapes: Dr. Pod here – my entirely innocent reference to ‘a man chasing some monsters’ reads very oddly now…
+Although I was already very publically calling for a female Doctor back then – as you can hear more about in my chat about Doctor Who on The Zeitgeist Tapes here – my entirely innocent reference to ‘a man chasing some monsters’ reads very oddly now.
+But that’s progress.

 Buy A Book!

 Not On Your Telly is a collection of columns and features with a slant towards ‘forgotten’ television, including plenty related to Doctor Who.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Although I won’t get ’emotional’ if you don’t.

 You can read about another episode from the Matt Smith era of Doctor Who that I actually did enjoy quite a lot in Doctor Who And The Amy’s Choice here.